HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 #### In Scope

-- **Direct Capacity Status Check**: This is a one-to-one query where a **Referral Source** or, more commonly, a **Coordinating Platform** queries a specific CBO about its capacity.
+- **Direct Capacity Status Inquiry**: This is a one-to-one query where a **Referral Source** or, more commonly, a **Coordinating Platform** queries a specific CBO about its capacity.
 This query may be repeated with multiple CBOs until one with available capacity is found, at which point the referral process is completed.
-This is the primary workflow supported in STU 3.0.
+The direct capacity status query use case does not share any identifying information about the individual.
+If more information about the individual  is needed for the CBO to respond to a capacity inquiry, then a referral workflow should be used.
     - This workflow supports two primary types of capacity checks:
         - **Capacity to Assess**: Checking an organization's general availability to assess an individual for any health-related social need.
-        - **Program or Service-Specific Capacity**: Checking an organization's capacity to provide a specific service, such as assistance with a program application (e.g., SNAP, HUD), eligibility evaluation, or direct service provision.
-A “has capacity” response to a program or service-specific capacity status query does not guarantee eligibility or enrollment.
+        - **Program Specific Capacity**: Checking an organization's capacity to provide a specific service type (e.g. Food pantry, Gas assistance, Rapid rehousing) or specific program support (e.g. SNAP, WIC, etc.), A “has capacity” response to a program or service-specific capacity status query does not guarantee eligibility or enrollment.
 Instead, “has capacity” means the referral target has capacity within a specific program or service pending confirmation that the individual meets eligibility criteria after the referral is made.
 - **Post-Referral Capacity Status Notification**: A scenario where a CBO, after receiving a referral, communicates that it is unable to accept the patient because it is at capacity.
 This provides transparency and can support broader analysis of social care resource shortages in a community.

 #### Out of Scope